thomasjk0831/thomasjk0831/README.md

 ### Hi there 👋
-I'm a Full-Stack Web Developer.
-I'm Eager to learn new things from others and always available to teach to those who need help.
+I'm a full-stack web developer.
+I'm eager to learn new things from others and always available to teach to those who need help.
 - 🔭 I’m currently volunteering as a front-end engineer with Greenstand
 - 🌱 I’m currently learning typescript
 - ⚡ Fun fact: I like to go on walks